magicmatatjahu/adi/README.md

 - Add Custom metadata reader - https://github.com/inversify/InversifyJS/blob/master/wiki/middleware.md#custom-metadata-reader - implemented by `provider` static property
 - Override injectable options in the `useClass` provider case - scope is overrided if can be and annotations are merged
 - Handle useWrappers (on Decorate example) in the definition (currently they are evaluated each time for instance, even for singleton).
 For appropriate instance it should evaluates only one time - handled by DECORATOR_ID value.
+- Add wrappers for components // ADI treats components as provdiers to it works

 ## NICE TO HAVE BUT NOT NEEDED